Average Cost to Install Solar Panels in Illinois?

 Property Tax Exemptions

-Even if your home value goes up thanks to the upgrade, you won’t be hit with higher taxes on that improvement—at least not in most parts of the region.
+Even if home value rises because of this upgrade, you won’t face higher property taxes from that improvement—at least across most areas in region.

 When Do You Break Even?